hexparrot/catjot/README.md

 Copy `catjot.py` to a directory found within your `$PATH`.
-This document recommends and demonstrates examples that rename this python script as `jot`, for ease-of-typing (length/autocomplete).
+This document recommends and demonstrates examples that rename this python script as `jot`, for ease-of-typing and for adherence to the cat|jot mnemonic.

 Popular destinations for saving the script include:
 `$HOME/.local/bin` or `/usr/local/bin`.